 We recently spent 10 days in Afghanistan visiting some of the projects supported by the Linda Norgrove Foundation.
 Security checks on leaving the country were more onerous than when we entered.

 During the long walk from the airport gates to the departure lounge, our bags were x-rayed and our bodies searched six times, men on the roadside, women in the privacy of a small booth.

 At the final search, I entered through a grubby curtain to find a serious looking woman huddled over a one-bar electric fire; it had been snowing all morning and was bitterly cold.
 While being searched, I noticed an exercise book open on the table.
 I don’t speak Dari and her English appeared limited to that needed for her work but through ‘sign language’ I asked this not-so-young Afghan woman if she was studying.
 She beamed and proceeded to pull two other books out of her bag, taking great delight in showing me, a foreigner who’d shown an interest, her writing and sums.

-Earlier we’d visited the Gawharshad College of Further Education in Kabul where we met up with 17 students for whom we are providing scholarships to study for a degree.
+Earlier we’d visited a college in Kabul where we met up with 17 students for whom we are providing scholarships to study for a degree.
 They had returned during the winter break to meet us and welcomed us with speeches, showing an unexpected interest in Linda and asking many questions.

 They have admirable ambitions and show determination to succeed in their studies but we were only too aware that, without both our financial assistance and the backing of their families, none of these girls would have been there.

 Carola Bell, Linda Norgrove Foundation trustee, and I accompanied female team members of Canadian Women for Women in Afghanistan on an unannounced visit to one of the Afghanistan Reads projects that provide literacy classes and libraries for women and girls in communities throughout the country.